QuantEcon/lecture-source-py/source/rst/parallelization.rst

 independence fails, and this is why we use ordinary ``range`` instead of ``prange``.

-When you see us using ``prange`` in later lectures, it is because the independence of tasks hold true.
+When you see us using ``prange`` in later lectures, it is because the independence of tasks holds true.

 When you see us using ordinary ``range`` in a jitted function, it is either because the speed gain from parallelization is small or because independence fails.